Access to Justice - Immigration Casework

 To find out more about our work, click the links below:

-- Monthly Latent TB clinics for eligible clients, in partnership with the Royal Wolverhampton Trust.
+- Monthly latent TB screening clinics for eligible clients

-- Help and advice offered on issues around Health charging.
+- Help and advice offered on a wide range of health related matters including:

 RMC supports asylum seekers with: